virendrasonar/Institute-Management-System/README.md

 📌 Project Status

-Completed full-stack implementation with CRUD operations for Courses, Students, and Messages.
+✅ Completed full-stack implementation with CRUD operations for Courses, Students, and Messages.

-This project demonstrates practical application development using Java Spring Boot and Angular.
+This project demonstrates practical full-stack application development using Java Spring Boot and Angular.

 👨‍💻 Author